AusDTO/citizenship-appointment-server/docs/DEVELOPMENT_SETUP.md

 ##Running the application

-Once all the above steps are done in the main folder of the project execute
+Once Java is installed, code checked out and variables set, go to the main folder of the project and execute

     ./go fullBuild

-This will download any required dependencies and run all the tests if everything is successful.
+This will download any required dependencies and run all the tests.
+It should succeed if all is configured properly.

 ##Next steps